Due today: John Steinbeck's short story

 I said: "Yes, football."

 "Good," he said.
-"You will be able to play football again better than ever."
+"You will be able to play football again better

 In